murex/Kata-BowlingGame/cpp/GETTING_STARTED_CPP.md

 ## Running the Kata

-Before running the kata in your IDE, you need to the CMake files in order to generate the Solution Files
+Before running the kata in your IDE, you need to the build the CMake file in order to generate the Solution Files

 > ***Reminder***:  You need to run the commands below from the [cpp](.) folder!